maranix/monitor/README.md

 Monitor is a CLI tool for reloading commands/services on filesystem changes using GoLang.
 It leverages the `cobra` and `fsnotify` packages to watch for changes in a specified directory and execute a command when changes are detected.

+> [!WARNING]
+> ### Project Status
+> Monitor is currently under active development and is a part of my daily development workflow.
+>
+> As I am still learning GoLang, the APIs, features, and other aspects of the tool are subject to regular changes.
+This project serves as both a practical tool and a learning experience.
+>
+> I welcome any suggestions on features, code practices, and improvements.
+If you have any feedback, please feel free to open an issue.
+I'd love to learn more and discuss potential enhancements!

 ## Features

 - Watches a specified directory for file changes.